entur/gha-security/README-code-scan.md

 ```

 ## Allow lists
 The reusable workflow uses [CodeQL](https://codeql.github.com/) to scan the codebase for vulnerabilities.
 Any discovered vulnerabilities will be published in the _Security_ tab for the repository, under the _Code Scanning_ section.
-If you believe a finding is a false positive or otherwise not relevant, you can either manually dimiss the alert, or create a allowlist file (YAML-file) that dismisses all alerts that matches a vulnerability ID.
+If you believe a finding is a false positive or otherwise not relevant, you can either manually dimiss the alert, or create a scanner config file (YAML-file) with allowlist spec that dismisses all alerts that matches a vulnerability ID.
 This list is then used in the current repo, but can also be shared and used with other repos.

 *Note*: If the scan is performed on a pull request, remember to filter the Code Scanning results by pull request number and not the branch name.